-That feeling of a headache coming on is the worst feeling.
+The feeling of a headache coming on can be miserable.
 Street noises seem louder, lights seem brighter, and the pain in your head is about to mess with your day.
 It’s tempting to grab an ibuprofen or an aspirin to head off this pain.
 That will only mask the pain of your headache potentially leaving you with more headaches later.
 It leaves the cause, or causes, of headaches unaddressed and pills come with long-term, ill effects.

 6 Common Causes of Headaches